 The CPU Utilization displays the percentage of the CPU being used, expressed as an integer percentage and calculated as a simple average by time interval.
-Click Apply to implement the configured settings.
 The window will automatically refresh with new updated statistics.

-Figure~4.151-Monitoring > CPU~Utilization
+Figure~4.173-Monitoring>CPU~Utilization